All Episodes

 So for Schumer to say that he didn't want to do it isn't true.

-So then Pelosi comes out of her meeting where she's under enormous pressure, and you just spotlighted it from the Ocaso Cortez crew to back impeachment.
+So then Pelosi comes out of her meeting where she's under enormous pressure, and you just spotlighted it, from the Ocaso-Cortez crew to back impeachment.

 Pelosi doesn't want to do that, knowing that independent Americans don't want it, and that could very well help President Trump at this point.

-We believe there's Trump's covering up.
+We believe that Trump's covering up.

 That's to protect her butt from the far left.

-Trump hears that immediately goes ballistic.
+Trump hears that, immediately goes ballistic.

-And this is how pr this is my criticism of Trump.
+And this is my criticism of Trump.

-He says, I'm gonna get Pelosi and Tumor, and I'm gonna throw them out of the office and say, when you finish with the stupid investigations come back, we'll do infrastructure.
+Rather than stepping back and saying, all right, this is bull, and I'll explain it to the country later, he says, I'm going to get Pelosi and Schumer, and I'm going to throw them out of the office and say, when you finish with the stupid investigations, come back, we'll do infrastructure.

 And that's what happened.

-So that was a sequence of events.
+So that was the sequence of events.

 I don't sleep a lot.